 I’m of a generation that remembers the joy of hearing birdsong in the streets, not just at crepuscular hours, but throughout the day.
 The birds that have survived to our current times are whistling their happy tunes as loud as they can, but we can’t hear them over the noise of traffic.

 And, talking of both milk floats and whistling, how about the trilling call of our milkies, posties, and other delivery folks?
 When did you last hear someone whistling a tune in the street?
 I’ll bet it was a while ago.
 I myself used to be a keen whistler, but what’s the point of tooting out a ditty if it can’t be heard?

 One fondly-remembered sound of the suburbs from my childhood is that of me and my pals playing in the street.
 For many reasons — ‘stranger danger’, computers, fear of death — this art is long lost, along with its accompanying soundtrack of screeching joy as young ‘uns stampede around the neighbourhood making friends and having fun.

 So my amended proposal is a simple one.
 If it’s absolutely necessary to imbue electric vehicles with some sort of noise, let it be a nice organic one.
 In built up areas only — there’s no point having this feature for places like motorways — let our cars purr gently like a plump and sleepy tabby on your lap, or twitter with a flurry of birdsong.
-Perhaps the sound of waves on the beach or gentle rain on a woodland canopy — the jaunty whistle of a window cleaner or postie, maybe even the rhythmic clip-clop of a horse’s hooves.
-Anything but an infernal internal combustion engine.
+Perhaps the sound of waves on the beach, the jingle-jangle of sleigh bells, or patter of gentle rain on a woodland canopy.
+How about the jaunty whistle of a window cleaner or postie, maybe even the rhythmic clip-clop of a horse’s hooves.
+Anything but the sound of an infernal internal combustion engine.